Meet the Governors

 Plus so much more.
 Look further down the page at some of the questions we ask in meetings.

 We are always happy to help and are keen to meet you all.

-Angela Jones - Chair of Governors
+Stuart Warren - Chair of Governors

 I absolutely love being part of Springwood Federation, as the children are so enthusiastic and full of energy for learning.
 Both schools have a fantastic atmosphere, spirit, drive and direction and, thus I am honoured to be associated with such a hard working team of teachers and support staff.

 My name is Chris Hosking and I have been a co-opted Governor at Springwood for just over 18 months but as I also have two daughters at the Junior School, I am keen as a parent to be able to help the school perform well.